Monpura

-Monpura (মনপুরা), is a 2009 Bangladeshi Bengali film, directed by Giasuddin Selim.
-It is considered as one of the greatest Bangladeshi films ever made.
-Over the years, this film has been a cult-classic due to lead's performance and the music album.
+Monpura (মনপুরা) is a 2009 Bangladeshi Bengali film directed by Giasuddin Selim.
+Considered by critics one of the greatest Bangladeshi films ever made, it has become a cult classic due to its performances and music.

-Monpura is a romantic tragedy film set in rural Bangladesh.
-It stars Chanchal Chowdhury and Farhana Mili as the leading roles.
-The other supporting actors were Mamunur Rashid and Fazlur Rahman Babu.
-The soundtrack of the film was composed by Shayan Chowdhury Arnob.
+A romantic tragedy set in rural Bangladesh, Monpura stars Chanchal Chowdhury and Farhana Mili.
+Supporting actors are Mamunur Rashid and Fazlur Rahman Babu.
+Its soundtrack was composed by Shayan Chowdhury Arnob.

-As Selim's large-screen debut and contemporary-folk soundtrack were released ahead of screening which was an instant hit, it received a huge media hype even before its release.
-It saw a record amount of box collections in the first week of release.
-It's soundtrack album became one of the most popular in the country.
+Monpura was Selim's film debut and its contemporary-folk soundtrack was released before the film was screened, so the film received considerable advance publicity.
+It set a box-office record during its first week, and its soundtrack album became one of Bangladesh's most popular.
 Monpura is the highest-grossing Bangladeshi film of 2009 and the 23rd highest-grossing film of all time.
-The film was critically acclaimed, especially for the cast's performance and cinematography.
-Monpura won the leading five awards in the 34th Bangladesh National Film Awards: Best Film, Best Actor, Best Actor in a Negative Role, Best Female Playback Singer, and Best Screenplay, became the only film in the 21st century to do so.

-The film was remade into Indian Bengali in 2010 as Achin Pakhi, which was directed by Anjan Das.
+The film was critically praised, particularly for its performances and cinematography.
+Monpura received five awards at the 34th Bangladesh National Film Awards (Best Film, Best Actor, Best Actor in a Negative Role, Best Female Playback Singer, and Best Screenplay), the first 21st-century film to do so.
+It was remade in Indian Bengali in 2010 as Achin Pakhi, directed by Anjan Das.